Alcohol Advertising Linked To Adolescent Drinking

 Alcohol has long been an issue within this population.
 Drinking, especially binge drinking, is a common aspect of recreational activity within younger age groups.
 The social and peer pressures in adolescence may at times seem insurmountable to a young person contending with the onslaught of changes and expectations that young adults are experiencing.

 Coupled with yet another pressure or enticement—advertising—some adolescents may fall prey to alcohol use and abuse in a manner that can have many negative effects.

-A recent study, published the beginning of this mouth in the journal Addiction, sought to examine this influence.
+A recent study published at the beginning of this month in the journal Addiction sought to examine this influence.
 Despite the fact that this study was focused on alcohol advertising and its effects on adolescents in Europe (the study was based on just over 9,000 adolescents, mean age of 14, throughout Germany, Italy, Netherlands, and Poland), the results are equally impactful within the United States, as our young people experience a plethora of advertisements pertaining to alcohol on a regular basis.
 What the study found was that alcohol advertising was positively correlated to individuals of this age consuming alcohol.

-The study specifically focused on past-month and binge drinking behaviors, and found that the amount and frequency of abuse was directly tied to alcohol advertising.
-Researchers focused on specific areas of advertising that are apt to reach this audience; they included “online alcohol marketing, televised alcohol advertising, alcohol sport sponsorship, music event/festival sponsorship, ownership alcohol-branded promotional items, reception of free samples and exposure to price offers.”
+The study specifically focused on past-month and binge drinking behaviors and found that the amount and frequency of abuse were directly tied to alcohol advertising.
+Researchers focused on specific areas of advertising that are apt to reach this audience; they included “online alcohol marketing, televised alcohol advertising, alcohol sports sponsorship, music event/festival sponsorship, ownership alcohol-branded promotional items, reception of free samples and exposure to price offers.”